Credentials and Security

 Human Approval & Multi-User Action Invocation Flows

-Human Approval is a layer on top of Credal’s Action Security model that enables additional action governance and unlocks more complex actions use cases.
+Human Approval is a layer on top of Credal’s action security model that enables additional action governance and unlocks more complex action use cases.

 In other cases, it may be desirable for users to kick off an action invocation despite not having the permissions in the underlying system to execute that action.
 Using the human approval flow, it’s possible to request for someone with those permissions to approve the action and execute it on the original user’s behalf.